 Jazz guitar ensemble.
 Course runs 14 weeks and is led by jazz guitarist Michael Raitzyk.

 Blues/Rock/Country World, and R&B. Many stylistic approaches spanning decades of recorded music.
 Vocalists encouraged.
-Course runs 14 weeks and is led by Scott Goriup.
-Please contact Scott at (410) 868-7131 if interested.
+Course runs 12 weeks and is led by Scott Goriup.

 The HCC Jazz Ensemble includes college students, as well as high school students and members of the community who sign up through the Music Institute program.
 The group focuses on traditional jazz but plays a wide variety of rock and Latin styles, too.
-The class meets during the Fall and Spring semesters on Tuesdays and Thursdays from 4:00 to 5:30 pm.
+The class meets during the Fall and Spring semesters on Tuesdays and Thursdays from 4:00 to 5:20 pm.
 Students are required to participate in the end-of-semester concert.
 The students are taught techniques on playing together as an ensemble.
 Also, improvisation skills and creative approaches to soloing are taught.
 Participation in the group is by audition only.
-Students who are interested should contact Dr. Kyle Coughlin at email@example.com.
+Interested students should contact Dr. Kyle Coughlin, Coordinator of Jazz Studies, at email@example.com.

 This class teaches the basics of jazz improvisation.
 It is a skill that can be systematically learned.
 Basic instrument skills are required.
 For beginners to intermediate level.

 The purpose of this music therapy group is to provide an opportunity for children with special needs to learn and practice social skills in a supportive, non-threatening musical environment.
 Through the use of music therapy techniques, a board-certified music therapist will design sessions to address each enrolled member's individual needs.
 Placement level will be determined by the Music Therapist.
-Class runs 12 weeks and is led by Jessica (Negus) George.
+Class runs 12 weeks.

 Led by Gemini Piano Trio pianist, Dr. Hsiu-Hui Wang, this seminar series is held in an informal masterclass setting and covers all aspects of musical knowledge, wisdom, wellness, and piano performance preparation and planning strategies.
 This seminar aims to provide a fun and supportive atmosphere to help students build confidence, offers performing experiences, and nurtures their appreciation for music.
 Students will have the opportunity to participate in discussions and give constructive feedback to their peers.